 - Quiz: The quiz will consist of: matching, true or false, multiple choice, fill-in-the-blank, short answer questions and extra credit question/s. - Newspaper Articles: Students will summarize 6 newspaper articles that deal with social problems.
 The summaries are to be typed out and attached to the newspaper clipping.
+Articles may not be over 1 week old.
 A maximum of 2 articles per class may be presented. - Agency Interview: The paper will be due at the beginning of class.
 Deductions will be taken for papers turned in later that same class.
 A set of required questions will be provided to students.
 The paper will be in 12 in.
-Times New Roman font, regular margins, and double spaced. - Midterm: The midterm will consist of: matching, true or false, multiple choice, fill-in-the-blank, short answer questions and extra credit question/s. - Final: The final will consist of: matching, true or false, multiple choice, fill-in-the-blank, short answer questions and extra credit question/s. - Extra-Credit: Extra Credit will be available for completion throughout the semester.
+Times New Roman font, regular margins, double spaced and in paragraph form. - Midterm: The midterm will consist of: matching, true or false, multiple choice, fill-in-the-blank, short answer questions and extra credit question/s. - Final: The final will consist of: matching, true or false, multiple choice, fill-in-the-blank, short answer questions and extra credit question/s. - Extra-Credit: Extra Credit will be available for completion throughout the semester.
 The assignments will be worth 1-2 points each. - Assignments: All submitted assignments must be typed unless otherwise stated.
 Assignments that are to be printed out from the internet must have pertinent information highlighted.